FlowTriage Help Center

 - Reply directly from a message thread; new messages and status updates will appear in real time.

-- Support for multiple channels: WhatsApp, Web Widget, Email, and Telegram.
+- Support for multiple channels: WhatsApp, Web Widget, Email, Telegram, and Facebook Messenger.

 - Use the emoji picker button to easily insert emojis into your messages.